slsa-framework/oss-na24-slsa-workshop/activities/01/readme.md

 2. The source origin of the repository
 3. The builder who built and generated the attestation.

-Pass command `--print-provenance | jq` to see the plaintext intoto attestation.
+Pass command `--print-provenance | jq` to see the verified content of the attestation.

 Explore other commands by using the `--help` command.
 You can read more on the project repository [here](https://github.com/slsa-framework/slsa-verifier).